Sober Analysis: The 9th Circuit Rules “Habitual Drunkards” Can’t Be Barred From The U.S.

 Just as a statute targeting people who exhibit manic and depressive behavior would be, in effect, targeting people with bipolar disorder and just as a statute targeting people who exhibit delusional conduct over a long period of time would be, in effect, targeting individuals with schizotypal personality disorder, a statute targeting people who habitually and excessively drink alcohol is, in effect, targeting individuals with chronic alcoholism.

 Like any other medical condition, alcoholism is undeserving of punishment and should not be held morally offensive.
+Many of the people struggling with this condition will search for Alcohol Addiction Treatment to help them through this dark stage in their life.

 The court’s decision cited numerous studies and took the time to refute each of the government’s arguments.
 It pointed out that the list of banned individuals “includes, among others, people who have participated in genocide or torture, been convicted of an aggravated felony or several gambling offenses, spent 180 days in custody as a result of a conviction or convictions, lied to obtain a benefit in immigration proceedings, and people who are ‘habitual drunkard[s].'”
 (Emphasis added.)
 That is one wide net.